Well - every single one of you reading this is incredible too.

 A spokesman for the charity said:

-“There has been a surge of interest from the public following Adrian's call for better education on bone marrow donation, and The Anthony Nolan Trust is identifying the best way for the Charity to be involved in educating 17 to 18-year-olds about bone marrow donation.
+âThere has been a surge of interest from the public following Adrian's call for better education on bone marrow donation, and The Anthony Nolan Trust is identifying the best way for the Charity to be involved in educating 17 to 18-year-olds about bone marrow donation."Not enough young people know what's involved in donating bone marrow and it's crucial that we help 17 to 18-year-olds understand this issue so that they have the chance to become lifesavers by joining the Anthony Nolan Register.â?

-“Adrian's vision and determination follows in the footsteps of the pioneering Shirley Nolan, who campaigned tirelessly to create the world's first bone marrow register.
+âAdrian's vision and determination follows in the footsteps of the pioneering Shirley Nolan, who campaigned tirelessly to create the world's first bone marrow register.
 Adrian's campaign helps bring the issues of bone marrow donation to a wider audience.
 The Anthony Nolan Trust is delighted to be working with Adrian and Kali Mountford MP, to move the campaign forward."

 As most of you are reading this I will be in hospital again having blood and platelets.